Dalmellington in Ayrshire

 Map Hotels Loch Doon Page

-Self Catering Restaurants
+B&Bs Self Catering

-The Doon Valley Museum was situated in the village centre, giving information on the history of the area.
+The Doon Valley Museum was in the village centre, giving information on the history of the area.
 The Museum was in four cottages built in 1744, to house Weavers and their families, now closed.

 There are two bars in the village centre, popular for refreshments.